ChanRathke/PortfolioSentinel/Design/BusinessRequirements.md

 # Business Requirements

-- ## **BR1**
+- ## **BR1** - Generative AI
-  The program will take an input of information from a source on the internet to then summarize the information with a generative AI and rely that to the chosen advisor.
+  A generative AI is required to summarize and generate information based on a client's financial needs

+- ## **BR2** - Advisor and Client
+  The full name of each advisor and the clients that they manage will be required in order to sort who receives the email of information